Plan the perfect Ontario golf weekend

 Location: 15731 Peel Regional Road 50, Bolton

-Only two hours north of Toronto, you’ll feel a world away with views of Muskoka’s forested areas, beautiful lakes and rocky outcroppings of the Canadian Shield.
+Only two hours north of Toronto, you’ll feel a world away in Gravenhurst with views of Muskoka’s forested areas, beautiful lakes and rocky outcroppings of the Canadian Shield.

 Muskoka Bay Resort

-Consistently ranked Ontario’s top public golf course since opening in 2002, this Doug Carrick-designed gem is a feast for the senses.
+Consistently ranked Ontario’s top public golf course, this Doug Carrick-designed gem is a feast for the senses.
 After your memorable round, relax with a beverage and meal on the panoramic terrace as you recount the birdies that got away.
-Book a stay and play package to fully soak in the full Muskoka Bay experience.
+Book a stay-and-play package for the whole Muskoka Bay experience.

 Taboo Muskoka

-Taboo sits among Canada’s Top 100 courses and is renowned for its panoramic beauty.
-This 18-hole course measures 7,340 yards and boasts a 75.1 USGA rating.
-Rental carts are available and three different restaurants vary from fine dining to Bar 19 serving casual beverages, snacks and sandwiches.
+Taboo is among Canada’s Top 100 courses and is renowned for its panoramic beauty.
+This 18-hole beast measures 7,340 yards from the tips and is as fun to play as it is challenging.
+Rental carts are available, and three different restaurants, from fine dining to Bar 19, serve casual beverages, snacks and sandwiches.

 Location: 1209 Muskoka Beach Road, Gravenhurst